Colorado AI Act · SB 26-189

 A special legislative session pushes the effective date from February 1, 2026 to June 30, 2026.
 The Attorney General convenes a working group to explore amendments.

-Current deadline
+New deadline

-SB 24-205
+SB 26-189

-What the law requires
+What the new law requires

-For companies using AI
+For companies deploying AI

 Companies using AI in operations